 What are the aims and limitations of the LNRS?

-The LNRS will identify the key priorities and measures for nature recovery in Cumbria and show the areas that are most suitable for these.
+The LNRS identifies the key priorities and measures for nature recovery in Cumbria and shows the areas where these could have the greatest impact.

 The LNRS is a strategy.